minimaxir/aitextgen/docs/load-model.md

 ai = aitextgen(model="minimaxir/hacker-news")
 ```

+The model and associated config + tokenizer will be downloaded into `cache_dir`.

 ### Loading TensorFlow-based GPT-2 models

 aitextgen lets you download the models from Google's servers that OpenAI had uploaded back when GPT-2 was first released in 2019.
 These models are then converted to a PyTorch format.